-Normally I don’t discuss medications on this site, but on this World Brain Day which features the painful truth about Migraine, I wanted to share my very personal experience with timolol drops for migraine in case it may help others.
+I wanted to share my patient experience with timolol drops for migraine in case it may help others.
 I have been using timolol malate ophthalmic solution for the past three years as both a vestibular migraine preventive and, most recently, as an acute treatment.
 This post was originally published July 22, 2019 and recently updated on December 30, 2020 with new research via Dr. John Hagan.

-When my doctor first prescribed this (like any curious patient) I took to the internet to search through everything I could about it.
+When my neurologist first prescribed this medication, like any curious patient I took to the internet to search through everything I could about it.
 I checked all my migraine support groups, yet I could find nothing on timolol drops for migraines.
 There was some info on the pill form, but not much on the drops.
 It seemed like I was the only person in the world on this particular medication.
 Beta blockers in pill form, like propranolol, have been used for years to treat migraine disorders, yet this was a method that seemed to be rarely used.

 The first study on the use of beta blocker eye drop treatment of headaches was in 1980, however, not much had been followed up with it until 2014.
-In studies, timolol has been found to be just as effective as propranolol in migraine prevention at 20-30mg a day.
+In studies, timolol in pill form has been found to be just as effective as propranolol in migraine prevention at 20-30mg a day.
 Yet with the oral dosage of beta blockers being the most popular prescription, it absorbs too slowly to be considered an acute treatment.
 Timolol received FDA approval in 1978 for the treatment of glaucoma, and when used as eye drops, patients would report the added benefit of a reduction in migraine attacks.

 The current medications used in acute treatments, like NSAID’s and triptans, come with a risk of rebound attacks when used too often.
 Since beta blockers are already used as a daily migraine preventative treatment, it’s likely they wouldn’t carry that same risk.